MC1075910 – (Updated) OneDrive: Prompt for permitted users to sign in to OneDrive app with personal Microsoft account (archived)

 User Confusion

-Users may be confused by the prompt to sign in with a personal account, leading to potential misuse of corporate devices.
+Users may be confused by the prompt to sign in with a personal account, leading to potential frustration and decreased productivity as they navigate between personal and corporate accounts.

 - roles: End Users, IT Support